SamuelFerfort/inventory-application/README.md

 ## Introduction

-A basic CRUD (Create, Read, Update, Delete) application built with Express and Node.js for the backend, EJS for templating, MongoDB for the database, and Bootstrap for the frontend styling.
+A basic CRUD (Create, Read, Update, Delete) application built with Express and Node.js for the backend, EJS for templating, PostgreSQL for the database, Neon for hosting the db, and Bootstrap for the frontend styling.

 ## Features